Started Business with Cash Journal entry is probably the initial accounting transaction.

 Commencement of business is nothing but starting a business.
 The entry will be the same as in the above example, but the GL Description varies.

-Have you wondered why should be the business started with cash journal entry is to be recorded?
+Have you wondered why the business started with cash journal entry is to be recorded?

 Sometimes the answer to a question will be asking a different question.

-In other words, with what reasons can we justify not recording this transaction.
+In other words, for what reasons can we justify not recording this transaction?

-Purpose of the accounting is to keep record of all the financial transaction.
-This book keeping helps to maintain a true picture of the financial affairs.
+Purpose of the accounting is to keep a record of all financial transactions.
+This bookkeeping helps to maintain a true picture of the financial affairs.

 Frequently Asked Questions: